itsmepvr/Xtend/README.md

 # Xtend

-Extend any device with a web browser into a secondary screen for your computer.
-Xtend Screen captures the display of selected desktop applications in real time and streams them via a FastAPI server.
+Xtend Screen turns any web-enabled device into a secondary screen for your computer by capturing desktop applications and streaming them in real time via a FastAPI-powered backend with Rust-based performance enhancements.

 ## Features

-- **Screen Sharing:** Capture and stream any open application window on your desktop.
+- **Real-Time Screen Sharing:** Capture and stream any desktop application window.

-- **Device Flexibility:** Use smartphones, tablets, or any web‑enabled device as a secondary display.
+- **Device Flexibility:** Access shared screens from smartphones, tablets, or any browser-enabled device.

-- **Real-Time Performance:** Low‑latency streaming powered by FastAPI and Uvicorn.
+- **Rust-Powered Capture:** High-performance screen capture via Rust FFI using X11 and OpenCV.

+- **FastAPI Integration:** Ultra-fast API serving and web interface via FastAPI + Uvicorn.

-- **Dynamic URL Generation:** Each shared application receives a unique URL for easy access.
+- **Dynamic URL Sharing:** Unique URLs generated for each shared application.

-- **Cross‑Platform Ready:** Works on Linux (X11/Composite), macOS (via pyobjc), and Windows (future support).
+- **Cross-Platform:** Portable and installable on Linux, macOS, and Windows.

 ## Requirements

 - Python 3.x
 - FastAPI
 - Uvicorn (ASGI server for FastAPI)
-- Xlib
-- Python-Xlib
+- Rust + Cargo
-- Composite extension for X11
+- Xlib, Composite (Linux)
 - `pyobjc` (on macOS) or equivalent packages for other platforms

 ## Installation